 Through teamwork, organizational pride and establishing and achieving personal goals, each cadet learns to strive for excellence.

 Through physical education and athletic competition, each cadet learns the habits and attitudes necessary for lifelong physical wellness.

 Through a structured environment cadets learn individual responsibility and gain the ability to become citizen leaders.

 A one of a kind experience steeped in tradition

-“The education at the Academy builds minds and character, providing a solid, education alternative that prepares young men for college.”
+“The education at the Forge builds minds and character, providing a solid, education alternative that prepares young people for life.”

 – VFMAC President Colonel John C. Church, Jr., USMCR (Ret.)